MathewCoe/MathewCoe/README.md

 **My unique skills and traits that will help businesses. **

 Hello my name is Mathew Coe I have a background in accounting, financial analysis, business analysis, project implementation, cloud database migration and data science.
+I am skilled in simplyfying complex problems into simple problems that both business and technical teams can both understand.

+I have years of experience in the business world solving complex business problems and increasing user adoption to technology.

+📫 How to reach me https://www.linkedin.com/in/mathew-coe/

 **Technical Skills**